Iraneus/betamedneed/_services/equipment.md

 weight: 5
 ---

 Medical facilities can readily **make payments for medical equipment and supplies** through MedNeed.

 Users can ‘Pay Now' or 'Pay Later’ with MedNeed Credit.

-Users can also make use the MedNeed Card or Coupon if they want to.
+Users can also make use of the MedNeed Card and MedNeed Coupon if possible.

-Reach out to MedNeed Support if you need help to procure and deliver the medicines directly to you from the distributors and manufacturers.
+Reach out to MedNeed Support if you need help to procure and deliver the equipment or supplies directly to you from our partner vendors.

-Also, let us know if you need help to find an orphan drug or any rare medicine in small amounts.
+Users can also be helped to search for equipment available for rent.

-Find the list of our partner distributors and manufacturers by location.
+Find the list of our partner vendors by location.

 ## Abuja